jazzband/django-hosts/docs/testing.rst

 Specifically:

-- We swap the Django ``TestCase`` for the django hosts equivalent.
+- We swap the Django's ``TestCase`` for the django hosts equivalent by changing the import statement.
 It's using a custom test client to set the host header automatically on the request based on the absolute URL.
 As a result, the ``self.client.get(...)`` call no longer need the server name/host header.

 - We set the default host at the class level, using ``override_settings`` (`from Django <https://docs.djangoproject.com/en/stable/topics/testing/tools/#django.test.override_settings>`_)